Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases

-Figure 2(a-c) shows $R_T$ for the (001), (110) and (001) oriented devices as a function of field $H_\perp$ applied perpendicular to the sample at different values of $V_g$ for $T\sim$ 2.2 K (corresponding data for $\sim$5 K are shown in the Supplementary).
-In order to be able to show data for all values of $V_g$ on the same graph, the respective zero-field value of $R_T$, which varies over a wide range as shown in Fig. 1, has been subtracted from each curve.
-At large $V_g$, $R_T (H_\perp)$ for all three orientations is linear, with a slope corresponding to an electron density of $n\sim 4-8 \times 10^{13}/$cm$^2$ based on a fit to a single band model, comparable to densities obtained by other groups \cite{qiao_gate_2021} \cite{liu_two_dimensional_2021}.
+We now discuss the transverse and longitudinal magnetoresistance (MR) of the devices.
+While anomalous behavior is seen in both $R_T(H)$ and $R_L(H)$, we focus on $R_T(H)$ as it is easier to separate the anomalous contributions from the contribution due to the ordinary Hall effect.
+Figure \ref{fig:HallEffect2K}(a-c) shows $R_T$ for the (001), (110) and (111) oriented devices as a function of field $H_\perp$ applied perpendicular to the sample at different values of $V_g$ for $T\sim$ 2.25 K (corresponding data for $\sim$5 K are shown in the Supplementary).
+In order to be able to show data for all values of $V_g$ on the same graph, the respective zero-field value of $R_T$, which varies over a wide range as shown in Fig. \ref{fig:GateVoltageAnneal}, has been subtracted from each curve.
+At large $V_g$, $R_T (H_\perp)$ for all three orientations is linear, with a slope corresponding to an electron density of $n\sim 4-10 \times 10^{13}/$cm$^2$ based on a fit to a single band model, comparable to densities obtained by other groups \cite{qiao_gate_2021,liu_two_dimensional_2021}.
 As $V_g$ is decreased, $R_T(H_\perp)$ becomes increasingly asymmetric in $H_\perp$, with the slope of $R_T(H_\perp)$ for $H_\perp>0$ becoming different from the slope for $H_\perp<0$.
-In addition, the (001) and (111) devices show a change in curvature of $R_T(H_\perp)$ that occurs around $V_g\sim 100$ V (data on a finer voltage scale around this value of $V_g$ is shown in Supplementary Materials).
+In addition, the (001) and (111) devices show a change in curvature of $R_T(H_\perp)$ that occurs around $V_g\sim 90$ V (data on a finer voltage scale around this value of $V_g$ is shown in Supplementary Materials).
+This change occurs at approximately the same $V_g$ below which the sharp increase in $R_T$ is seen in Fig. \ref{fig:GateVoltageAnneal}(c).
+At lower temperatures, the asymmetries become stronger and an additional feature is seen: the transverse response becomes hysteretic in the applied field.
+This can be seen in Figs. \ref{fig:HallEffectmK}(a-c), which show the transverse response for the (001), (110), and (111) oriented devices respectively at $\sim$30 mK.

-The asymmetry in the $R_T(H_\perp)$ data shown in Figs. 2(a-c) arises from an anomalous component that is symmetric in $H_\perp$.
-This can be seen if we decompose the data of Figs. 2(a-c) into components that are symmetric and antisymmetric in $H_\perp$, as shown in Figs. 2(d-i).
-The antisymmetric components of all three orientations are as expected for the conventional Hall effect contribution, with the slope of the (110) and (111) devices about twice that of the (001) device.
-All three orientations also show a symmetric component, but this varies in amplitude by orders of magnitude: it is a few ohms for the (001) device, a few tens of ohms for the (110) device, and a few hundred ohms for the (111) device.
-Additionally, this symmetric component changes sign at low gate voltages, an effect which is qualitatively reproducible in subsequent experimental runs.